bablilayoub/web-server/README.md

 The web server can be configured using a simple friendly interface.
 You can specify the port, the directory to serve files from, and other settings.

 ## Acknowledgments
-I would like to thank the creators of the Go programming language for making it easy to create a simple web server.
-I would also like to thank the creators of the [Electron](https://www.electronjs.org/) framework for making it easy to create a simple and lightweight web server.
+I would like to thank the creators  of the [Electron](https://www.electronjs.org/) framework for making it easy to create a simple and lightweight web server.

 also, I would like to thank the creators of tailwindcss & daisyui for making it easy to create a beautiful and responsive web page.